csdaniel17/memory-game/README.md

-This is a memory card game.
+This is a monster memory card game using jQuery.